engeji/parse_pf2/source/spells.rst

 Mirror Image (ill): Illusory duplicates of you cause attacks to miss.

-Misdirection (ill): Cause one creature’s auras to appear to be another’s.
+Misdirection (ill): Cause one creature's auras to appear to be another's.

 Paranoia H (ill): Make a creature believe everyone is a threat.